fariasf/required-fields/readme.txt

 * Set Required Fields For Pages
 * Set On/Off Required Fields For Drafts
 * Set On/Off Required Fields For Excerpt
+* Set On/Off Required Fields For Custom Tags

 ### Rate This Plugin